 Markdown

-A markup language supported by Notetxt.
+A markup language supported by Notetxt for easy note formatting.

-Alerts can notify a reader about something important by standing out.
-Notetxt uses the GitHub Alerts syntax for this.
+Notetxt uses the GitHub Alerts syntax for this plugin.
 The syntax is shown below:

 Notetxt includes support for KaTeX, a typesetting library which allows the rendering of math within your Markdown.

-This will be displayed as shown below:
+This will render the quadratic formula as shown below:

 Notetxt includes support for emoji shortcodes, which certain platforms like GitHub use to display emoji's with a related name.
 You can view an emoji cheat sheet here, which contains every shortcode that is supported.